Calligula87/BG2V/README.md

 !AI has been used with meticulousness attention!
 Tested several (and endless) time in the gameplay and controllers.

-As engineer, I dedicated hours in the process (yes.. using AI) but a very meticulous process as been carried out for delivering something playable.
+As engineer, I dedicated hours in the process (yes.. using AI) but a very meticulous process has been carried out for delivering something playable.
 However, crashes might happen.
 And I highly appreciate people feedback to improve the product - my process - and Vita community that I just discovered.

 ## Screenshots